2022 Sri Lankan political crisis: Background

-Post 2019 and 2020 elections
+After the 2019 and 2020 elections

 The Sri Lanka Podujana Peramuna (SLPP) recorded a landslide victory with a majority during the 2020 Sri Lankan parliamentary election.
 The SLPP gained the support of the majority Sinhala Buddhists, which was part of the election manifesto by the party during its election campaign.
 The SLPP government also gained majority support thanks to its handling of the first wave of the COVID-19 pandemic.
 Gotabaya was elected as the 7th executive President of Sri Lanka during the 2019 presidential election, who won with a majority of 6.9 million votes.
-He cemented his popularity as a strongman due to his military background and also due to his role as defense secretary in ending the 26-year Sri Lankan Civil War in May 2009.
+His military background and role as defense secretary in ending the 26-year Sri Lankan Civil War in May 2009 contributed to his public image.

-He also gained enormous public support when he was nominated as presidential candidate for the 2019 elections, after Sri Lanka was still reeling from the aftermath of the 2019 Easter Sunday bombings.
+He received significant public attention and support, as reported by, when he was nominated as the presidential candidate for the 2019 elections, after Sri Lanka was still reeling from the aftermath of the 2019 Easter Sunday bombings.
 The government was formed, with former Sri Lankan President Mahinda Rajapaksa being appointed as the Prime Minister.
 Most members of the Rajapaksa family secured important ministerial portfolios in the newly formed government in 2020, with Chamal Rajapaksa being appointed as Minister of Agriculture, Namal Rajapaksa appointed as the Minister of Sports and Youth Affairs, and Basil Rajapaksa appointed as the Minister of Finance.
 The opposition accused the government of nepotism, with five members of the Rajapaksa family being in the ruling party's government.
-The government defended this by replying that they were appointed on preferential votes and the peoples mandate during the 2020 parliamentary election.
+The government stated that the appointments were based on preferential votes and the mandate from the 2020 parliamentary election, though this claim is contested.

 2021 onwards

-The year 2021 marked the plummeting of the popularity of the Gotabaya Rajapaksa-led government which gained widespread opposition from various stakeholders due to the inability and incompetence of the government when implementing policy.
+The year 2021 saw a decline in the popularity of the Gotabaya Rajapaksa-led government, with criticism arising from various stakeholders regarding its policy implementation.
 Although the government was credited for its successful handling of the first wave of the pandemic and for its successful vaccination drives amid misinformation about vaccines, the popularity of the Rajapaksa-led government began diminishing from 2021 due to its poor handling of the economy.

-Moreover, the decision to ban chemical fertilisers overnight created a huge backlash, especially from farmers who were critical of the government's decision to ban chemical fertilizers without proper planning.
-The decision was allegedly taken by Gotabaya, who had consulted Vandana Shiva, an Indian scholar and anti-GMO activist, instead of listening to experts on agriculture who repeatedly urged him to avoid such an ill-fated move.
-Gotabaya intended to make Sri Lanka the first country in the world to follow 100% organic farming.
-The chemical fertilizer ban turned out to be costly as harvest was severely hampered, triggering acute food shortages throughout the country.
+Moreover, the decision to ban chemical fertilizers overnight created significant backlash, particularly from farmers who criticized the move.
+Reports suggest that Gotabaya consulted Vandana Shiva, an Indian scholar and anti-GMO activist, for the decision, although this has not been independently confirmed.
+Gotabaya announced plans to make Sri Lanka the first country in the world to adopt 100% organic farming.
+The chemical fertilizer ban was linked to a decrease in agricultural yield, which some critics attribute to the policy decision.
 The impact of a sudden chemical fertiliser ban was felt with the purchasing behavior of public as Sri Lanka witnessed lengthy queues to buy important essential food items and other stuff including sugar, milk powder, kerosene oil and cooking gas.